aceeric/ociregistry/docs/docs/load-testing.md

 ![Test topology](assets/test-approach.jpg){ width="100%" }

-At some point in the test, the throughput of the server will hit a maximum and then the pull rate will flatline.
+At some point in the test, the throughput of the server will hit a maximum.

 ### Patterns and batching

 When testing pull-**through**, the test driver supports running each goroutine with an exclusive set of images using a pattern.
 The idea of patterns is to chunk the image list into disjoint sets and thereby force a high level of concurrency for pull-through.
 To elaborate further: if 100 clients were to pull exactly the same image at exactly the same instant from _Ociregistry_, then only one client will actually pull and the other 99 will be parked by the server and then pull from cache when the first client finishes pulling from the upstream and adds the image to cache.

-Having many clients pull the same exact image concurrently doesn't really test pull-through concurrency.
+Because of this design, having many clients pull the same exact image concurrently doesn't really test pull-through concurrency.
 (It does test cached pull concurrency.)
 Having many clients pull disjoint images concurrently actually tests pull-through concurrency (and load.)

 To support this the test driver supports two modes.
 If the `--prune` arg is specified then each goroutine will prune the images it pulled on each pass.
 On the next pass through for that goroutine, the _Ociregistry_ will have to re-pull from the upstream again.
 If the `--prune` arg is **not** specified then each goroutine will simply be pulling from cache which will measure a different behavior in the server.

+Note that since pruning itself introduces locking and load on the server it distorts the pull-through test somewhat but there's no other way to test a large volume of concurrent pulls without loading the upstream with hundreds of thousands of images.

 ## Test Preparation

 The preparation steps are:

 1. Run the `maketar` script to generate a set of images.
-I test with 1,000 images.
 These are small images that test concurrency.
 Each image has five small blobs.
 So this isn't about testing large blob pulls, network latency, etc. It's purely a concurrency test.
 The `maketar` script has logic to generate a defined number of batches.
 For example: 1000 images in batches of 100 with the batching pattern in the image ref like `-0001`, `-0002` and so on.
 2. Start the Docker Registry container on port 5000.
 3. Run the `load-docker-container` script to move the image tarballs into the Docker Registry container.
 4. Start _Ociregistry_ server on port 8080, exposing metrics on port 2112, on the `/metrics` path.